johnpturner8/SimpleLang/README.md

 # StanleyLang
-This is a basic programming language made for my C++ class more like languagestanley amirite period.
+This is a basic programming language made for my C++ class.